SharuGitHubSpace/SentenceEmbedding_InferSent/README.md

 mkdir fastText
 curl -Lo fastText/crawl-300d-2M.vec.zip https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M.vec.zip
 unzip fastText/crawl-300d-2M.vec.zip -d fastText/

-Use our sentence encoder
+**Use our sentence encoder**
 We provide a simple interface to encode English sentences.
-See demo.ipynb for a practical example.
+See NLP_Part2_SentenceEmbedding_InferSent.ipynb for implementation.

 Get started with the following steps:

-0.0) Download our InferSent models (V1 trained with GloVe, V2 trained with fastText)[147MB]:
+ Download  InferSent models (V1 trained with GloVe, V2 trained with fastText)[147MB]:

 mkdir encoder
 curl -Lo encoder/infersent1.pkl https://dl.fbaipublicfiles.com/infersent/infersent1.pkl
 curl -Lo encoder/infersent2.pkl https://dl.fbaipublicfiles.com/infersent/infersent2.pkl

-Note that infersent1 is trained with GloVe (which have been trained on text preprocessed with the PTB tokenizer) and infersent2 is trained with fastText (which have been trained on text preprocessed with the MOSES tokenizer).
-The latter also removes the padding of zeros with max-pooling which was inconvenient when embedding sentences outside of their batches.
+**Note that infersent1 is trained with GloVe (which have been trained on text preprocessed with the PTB tokenizer) and infersent2 is trained with fastText (which have been trained on text preprocessed with the MOSES tokenizer).
+The latter also removes the padding of zeros with max-pooling which was inconvenient when embedding sentences outside of their batches.**